 They have the right to correct that data if it's something that makes sense to be there, maybe medical records.
 They have the right to ask you to remove all that data.
 That's well within their prerogative to do.
 And when they do request that their data be removed, you have to respond in a timely manner.
 You have to get it done.

 We don't want to imply that every company has to have some automated tool that people can go and manage all this information.
 Because honestly, I believe at the end of the day, not that many people are going to make those types of requests.
-I predict it will be akin to reading an end user licensing agreement.
+I predict it will be akin to reading an end-user licensing agreement.
 It will pretty much be scrolling to the bottom and click accept and they move on with their lives and forget about it.

 Chris: And if you're collecting the data, does it need to be anonymized?
 Or do we need to take steps to pseudonymize our data?

 Donovan: Well, before we go to pseudonymization we should talk about anonymization and identifiable personal data.
 So, when we're collecting data on users, sometimes we don't know who that user is.
 We just have a cookie or an IP address or something like that.
 In our mind that person is anonymous.
 But in reality, they're just anonymous for now, because we have the ability at a later date to ask them a question or prompt them somehow, or dig and find out who they actually are.